Pollyanna (band): 1996–2002: Studio albums to break up

 Pollyanna's highly anticipated debut album, Long Player, was released in March 1996, peaking at #31 on the ARIA National Albums Chart.
 Recorded in eight days at Sydney's Paradise Studios with David Trump, the album received mostly positive reviews for its guitar-driven pop, with fourteen tracks, clocking in at just under one hour.
 "Lemonsuck" and "Pale Grey Eyes" were voted onto the 1995 Triple J Hottest 100.
+Handley explained in a 2023 interview that the lyrics to 'Lemonsuck' are gobbedygook.
+"I was trying to write a big, bouncy pop song and I tried to incorporate all the elements of other songs that I loved from other artists I was into like Matthew Sweet."

 Pollyanna featured on the second episode of Recovery, recorded a Triple J Live At The Wireless set in May 1996 and were guest programmers on Rage in August 1996.
 Long Player received nominations for Breakthrough Artist – Album and Best Alternative Release at the ARIA Music Awards of 1996.

 Pollyanna re-released their two early EPs, remixed and compiled onto one disc, Junior Rock, in November 1996.
 Lewis rated it at four stars and explained, "[they are] able to inject a lot more variety into their guitar-driven pop songs, with 'Grover Washington', 'Truck' and 'Cows Crossing' being among the best on the album.
 These tracks showed that Pollyanna were able to write great songs without bludgeoning the listener with their guitars."
 They toured nationally supporting Powderfinger.
 At this time, DeSoto Records released a 7" double-A sided single, 'Fordgreensilverocket' / 'Grover Washington', in the United States.